 Asymptomatic patient with no history of abnormal bleeding

 Mild thrombocytopenia (counts >70,000/μ L)

 No specific diagnostic tests to definitively distinguish gestational thrombocytopenia from mild ITP

-Usually develops in the third trimester
+Usually develops in the mid second to third trimester

 Lescale evaluated 8 different platelet antibodies in 250 gravidas with thrombocytopenia (160 with presumed GT, 90 with ITP) to determine if any antibodies could distinguish the 2 conditions.
 Platelet-associated IgG was comparably elevated in most women with GT (69.5%) and ITP (64.6%), P =0.24.
 A significantly higher proportion of patients with ITP had indirect IgG compared with patients with GT (85.9% vs 60.3%, P < 0.001), but significant overlap existed, limiting its clinical value.
 Antiplatelet antibody tests, either alone or in combination, cannot be used to distinguish ITP from GT.

 No prepregnancy history of low platelets or abnormal bleeding is noted.

 Platelet counts normalize within 1-2 months following delivery.